CalvinGolas/scarebear/README.md

 - Register pi for recnet (DONE)
 - Get fangs to reliably work (DONE: power at 3.5 and 4.7)
 - attach speaker, replace broken neck motor and glue bear together
-- Write bash script to run on bear startup
+- Write bash script to run on bear startup (PARTIAL)
-- Create Git Repository to store stories
+- Create Git Repository to store stories (DONE)
 - Code a story

 - Write a gui program to edit story audio and automatically write python code